fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/stork.md

 ## Using Stork with your applications

+To take advantage of the features of Stork, it needs to be used as the scheduler for your applications.
+On newer versions of stork this is enabled by default with the webhook controller when Stork is enabled.

-To take advantage of the feature of Stork, you need to specify it as the scheduler to be used when creating your applications.
-This can be done by adding the schedulerName to your application.
+If the `webhook-controller` is disabled, you need to specify Stork as the scheduler to be used when creating your applications.
+This can be done by adding `schedulerName: stork` to your application.

 An example of a mysql deployment which uses Stork as the scheduler can be found [here](https://github.com/libopenstorage/stork/blob/master/specs/mysql.yaml).